You Are Here: Home » Find People » National Advisory Neurological Disorders And Stroke Council (NANDSC) »

 II.
 Report of the Associate Director for Extramural Research, NINDS

-Dr. Robert Finkelstein, Associate Director for Extramural Research, NINDS, informed the Council that they would be in open session today and in closed session to the public tomorrow when individual grants are discussed.
+Dr. Robert Finkelstein, Associate Director for Extramural Research, NINDS, informed the Council that they would be in open session today and in closed session tomorrow when individual grants are discussed.

-Approval of Council Minutes - Dr. Finkelstein requested, and the Council voted approval, for the May 29-30, 2008, Council meeting minutes.
+Approval of Council Minutes—Dr. Finkelstein requested, and the Council voted approval, for the May 28-29, 2009, Council meeting minutes.

 February 4-5, 2010 (Thursday and Friday)